YasamanAdl94/YasamanAdl94.github.io/README.md

 ## About Me
 I am a Ph.D. student at Ryerson University.
 My main focus is ML in Signal Processing and Multimedia Analysis concepts.
 I received my master's degree in Computer Engineering from the University of Tabriz.
 I specialized in advanced AI and ML, cognitive science, and image processing concepts.
 I researched path planning for autonomous vehicles using evolutionary algorithms in my master thesis. <br>
-I have worked on the perception and decision-making modules of autonomous robots after graduation.
+I have worked on the perception and decision-making modules of autonomous robots.
 I gained skills in embedded systems and server configurations.
-I am skilled in Matlab and Python programming.
-Industrial revolutions and IoT devices are my recent interests, and I am curious about how smart devices shape and affect society and human emotions. <br>
+I am skilled in Matlab and Python programming. <br>
 Perseverance is my strength in life.
-I can describe myself as a passionate human being with a problem-solving mindset.
+I describe myself as a passionate human being with a problem-solving mindset.
 I seek knowledge about nature, the universe, and every scientific subject.
 I love to read, and I am incredibly obsessed with the unknown.
 I pay extra attention to cognitive science to understand the most ambiguous concept in humans: consciousness. <br>

 ## Education
 Ryerson University, Toronto, Canada <br>